peteryin21/dnaassembly/README.md

 TODO:

-- Improve efficiency
+- Improve efficiency, using graph-based implementation
-- Handle sequences with no overlap and imperfect overlap
+- Handle sequences with no overlap and imperfect overlap (i.e read errors)